There are enterprising students who manage to juggle a job with academia, while putting aside a buffer of savings. The question is, how?

 There are some very easy strategies for making your money go further, and that require little effort or thought.
 Try out some of the following:

-- Search for a fee free/high interest bank account.
+- Open a fee free/high interest bank account.
 Make sure you read the fine print and watch out for hidden costs, like ATM fees;

 - Don’t forget to use your student/concession card.
 It doesn’t just make for cheaper public transport.
 There are discounts for students at most cinemas as well as plenty of bookshops, record stores and other retailers.
 It never hurts to ask if a student discount is available;